maicat11/dsp/statistics/6-1-household_income.md

 *All results would change if the assumed upper bound were changed.
 A higher/lower upperbound would increase/decrease the mean.
 This would inturn change the skewness values since they are reliant on the mean.
-The only values unaffected is the median, which would most likely remain the same.*
+The only value unaffected is the median, which would remain the same.*